rael-g/Piece/README.md

 ## 🚀 Overview

 The Piece Engine is a next-generation game development platform designed for flexibility, performance, and extensibility.
-Inspired by the Modular Component Architecture philosophy, every component of the engine, from rendering backends to high-level gameplay systems, is designed to be a swappable and extendable unit.
+Inspired by the Modular Component Architecture philosophy, every component of the engine, from rendering backends to Piece.Framework (C#) gameplay systems, is designed to be a swappable and extendable unit.
 This allows developers to fine-tune the engine to their specific needs, integrating preferred technologies and custom solutions with ease.

-Built with a hybrid C++ and C# architecture, the Piece Engine leverages the performance of native code for its core systems while providing a powerful and approachable C# framework for game logic and tooling.
+Built with a hybrid C++ and C# architecture, the Piece Engine leverages the performance of native code for its core systems while providing a powerful and approachable C# framework for Piece.Framework (C#) game logic and tooling.

 ## ✨ Key Features

-*   **Hybrid Language Architecture:** Combines performance-critical C++ (for low-level and intermediate layers) with a rich C# framework (for high-level game logic and editor tooling).
+*   **Hybrid Language Architecture:** Combines performance-critical C++ (for low-level and Piece.Core layers) with a rich C# framework (for Piece.Framework (C#) game logic and editor tooling).
-*   **Multi-Layered Design:** A clear separation of concerns across Low-Level (C++), Intermediate (C++), High-Level (C#), and Editor (C#) layers.
+*   **Multi-Layered Design:** A clear separation of concerns across Low-Level (C++), Piece.Core (C++), Piece.Framework (C#), and Editor (C#) layers.
 *   **Ultimate Modularity & Extensibility:**
     *   **Plugin-based Backends:** Dynamically load rendering (e.g., OpenGL, Vulkan, DirectX) and physics backends at runtime.
     *   **.NET Dependency Injection:** Extensible C# framework for custom components and services.